losaposta/ubuntuism/README.md

 created in the Custom Style Sheet drop-down.
 While we're in there, under the Layout parameter section, select Off next to Use CSS Sticky Footer.
 Click Save & Close.
 6. Open the style sheet that you just created in your favorite editor and begin adding the custom styles for this template:

-	a.
 	Set the background image (available within the images directory of the installer file that you downloaded, or at https://github.com/betweenbrain/ubuntuism/raw/master/images/wallpaper.jpg) :
 	<pre>
 	html {